juju/docs/src/en/commands.md

    **Details:**

-   Updates an existing allocation on a service.
+   Updates an existing allocation on an application.

-   Example:
+   **Examples:**

+          # Sets the allocation for the wordpress application to 10.
           juju update-allocation wordpress 10
-              Sets the allocation for the wordpress service to 10.